mapbender/mapbender-documentation/en/book/installation/installation_git.rst

 Developers granted secure access to the code must use the SSH-URL of the
 repository: git@github.com:mapbender/mapbender-documentation

-Read more about :doc:`How to write Mapbender3 Documentation? <development/documentation_howto>`.
+Read more about `How to write Mapbender3 Documentation? <../development/documentation_howto.html>`_.

 ApiGen
 ======